saulosw/python-db-library/README.md

 - Books
 - Loans

-# How to Run

-1. Make sure you have Python installed on your system.
-2. Clone this repository to your local directory.
-3. Navigate to the project directory.

-4.
-- python library.py

 # Contribution
 Contributions are welcome!
 If you want to improve this project, please fork the repository and submit a pull request with your enhancements.